MicrosoftDocs/cpp-docs/docs/mfc/reference/cd2dbrush-class.md

 ## <a name="gettransform"></a> CD2DBrush::GetTransform

-Gets the current transform of the render target
+Gets the current transform of the brush

 ```cpp
 void GetTransform(D2D1_MATRIX_3X2_F* transform) const;